AdobeDocs/workfront.en/help/classic/workfront-proof/wp-mobile/tips-tricks-and-troubleshooting/unable-to-log-in.md

 1. Ensure that both the Workfront Mobile App and the Workfront Proof Mobile App are installed on your device.&nbsp;
 1. Log in to the Workfront Mobile App and Go to the document you want to Proof.
-1. Click the three-dot icon in the upper-right of the screen, then click `Proofing`.
+1. Click the&nbsp;three-dot icon in the upper-right of the screen, then click **Proofing**.
    The Workfront Proof Mobile App automatically launches logs you in.
    You can now work with proofing in the document.